ujjeong-official/shopify_interview/script/permissions_per_label.md

 We also evaluated an alternative approach: using Google OAuth with stored tokens: both long-lived refresh tokens and short-lived access tokens.
 On subsequent logins, we'd verify users using the stored token.

-However, this approach had several drawbacks:
+but, this approach had several drawbacks:

 * **External dependency risk** - We'd be relying on an external authentication layer that's completely out of our control.
 If Google's services go down, our platform is impacted.
 * **Complex token management** - We'd need additional mechanisms for hashing tokens (we do not want to store the user's token directly into our DB or cache), refreshing tokens, handling external API calls, and managing all the error handling and account issues that come with that.
 * **Limited authorization control** - The biggest issue: OAuth alone only achieves authentication.
 It does prevent the labels from seeing other labels' data but it doesn't give us granular control over what each user can do within the platform.
-That's why we chose to go with JWT.
+That's why we chose to go with JWT at this point.
 It gives us both AuthN and AuthZ in one solution.

 ## LESSONS LEARNED